 The radiation method is one of the principles behind the water heaters, which are solar.
-This solar water heater has pipes which are black in color and sandwiched in mid of two layers of glass.
+This solar water heater has pipes that are black in color and sandwiched in mid of two layers of glass.
 The water is present inside these heaters, which gets heated up due to the heat rays from the sun.

-One of the latest inventions, which help in collecting sun energy, is the ’solar cell’.
+One of the latest inventions, which help in collecting solar energy, is the ’solar cell’.
 The solar cell, basically, consists of treated silicon crystals.
 These crystals, when attacked by the sunrays, force the electrons to come out of their orbits.
 Henceforth, an emptiness is created, which very soon needs to be taken up by electrons coming not from the same orbit or silicon crystals.
 This ultimately leads to the unevenness of electrons.
-Thus, current flow takes place, which can at once be used or it can be even be utilized for the rechargeable battery.
+Thus, current flow takes place, which can at once be used or can be even be utilized for the rechargeable battery.

 Pros and Cons of Solar Energy

-Crisis in the natural resources of energy like fossil fuel, coal, and natural gas has compelled mankind to be curious about the alternative power resources like wind and hydro energy.
+Crisis in the natural resources of energy like fossil fuel, coal, and natural gas has compelled mankind to be curious about alternative power resources like wind and hydro energy.
 However, the most effective among all renewable power resources has been solar energy, which has a huge supply of required energy content.
 Solar energy is mostly used for domestic purposes.
 It can be utilized to generate electricity, heating water, cooking and even for the process of distillation.

 The main advantage of using solar energy is that it is clean and environment friendly.
 The sun rays penetrating the earth’s atmosphere can be effectively utilized to draw solar energy.
 In fact, such huge storage of energy can easily be utilized to compensate for the requirement of other natural resources like oil and coal.

 Solar energy is cheaper than electricity expenses as it is naturally available.
 If an arrangement can be made to trap the energy and store it, it can also be used for future purposes.
-Solar panels are designed for this purpose to confine the solar energy in the form of electricity.
-There are a number of solar-driven device available in the market like water heaters, solar cookers, solar light which can easily fulfill your small requirement and thus reduce our expenses naturally without any recurring cost.
+Solar panels are designed for this purpose to confine solar energy in the form of electricity.
+There are a number of solar-driven devices available in the market like water heaters, solar cookers, solar light which can easily fulfill your small requirement and thus reduce our expenses naturally without any recurring cost.

 If you live in rural areas where power electricity lines are not easily available or have trouble with power cuts or failures, you can easily opt for solar energy systems to satisfy the crisis of power shortage.
 It can be a great alternative power resource for every energy purpose.

 When there is a scarcity of drinking water, there is distillation required to disinfect the water from harmful minerals and germs.
-In arsenic and iron borne areas, a distillation of water is almost compulsory.
+In arsenic and iron-borne areas, a distillation of water is almost compulsory.
 Solar energy can be well utilized in these areas for achieving distillation.

 Although being a great source of alternative power, there are few drawbacks to using solar energy.
 The main problem with this energy source is that the energy packets are very scattered and the energy rays are not concentrated.
 This requires a lot of area for absorption of power and a number of solar panels to be installed.

 Establishing a natural power resource like the solar energy system can be quite costly and may be difficult to afford for many.
 Although the government is providing aids, it is still not well distributed to help all.
-There are places where solar energy cannot reach easily due to solstice effects of the tilt of the earth.
+There are places where solar energy cannot reach easily due to the solstice effects of the tilt of the earth.
 This prevents the usage of solar energy as sun rays are the primary requirement for collecting solar energy.